23 things to do on the Thames, London

 One of my favourite parts of London, it’s easy to spend a day (or longer) exploring Greenwich with kids, including the Royal Observatory, Old Royal Naval College with its fabulous Painted Hall, Planetarium, market and the wonderful Cutty Sark.

-There are also combined tickets for the Cutty Sark and Royal Observatory
+There is also the Royal Museums Greenwich day pass which includes entry to the Cutty Sark and Royal Observatory

-You could hop on the tube but it’s hard to beat a boat trip along the Thames first – just as I did with my daughter for our day out at the Cutty Sark.
+You could hop on the tube but it’s hard to beat a boat trip along the Thames to get there – just as I did with my daughter for our day out at the Cutty Sark.

 Hampton Court